urbanspr1nter/zig-book/ch01/01-hello-world.md

 A few things that you may notice when coming from C:
 * You import libraries and modules using `@import`.
 * Printing is actually a pretty involved process.
+We have to grab a hold of a `writer` object from `stdout`, followed by a call to `print` which handles formatted strings.
+* The 2nd argument to `print` is required, even if the string isn't formatted.
+In this case nothing is passed.